Taxation12 min read

 Article 18: Private Pensions

 This is arguably the most important article for French retirees in Thailand.
+Important caveat: this treaty is atypical compared to the OECD model.

 Article 19: Government Pensions